Category: John Quiggin

 by

+Thanks to @liz_beths for her helpful comments and suggestions.
 The economist John Quiggin — whose valuable book Zombie Economics I reviewed last October — has just completed a three part series on “Marxism without revolution” at his blog.
-The three posts cover Marx’s ideas on classcrisis and capital.
-In responding it is difficult to know where to start because the case he mounts is tautological, often well astray in its representations of what Marx said, and replays well-worn tropes about how Marx got it wrong in terms of the economics without seeming to have much awareness of the substantive debates.
+The three posts cover Marx’s ideas on class, crisis and capital.
+In responding it is difficult to know where to start because the case he mounts […]

 01 Nov